LaFlux/Laflux/README.md

 ## Getting Started

 Laflux can be used to develope small websites to large enterprise applications.
 Laflux provides a basic platform for ERP, CRM, CMS or Ecommerce applications.
 You can easily customize the platform for your own needs.
-Comparing to other Laravel based frameworsk, it's a greate advantage.
+Comparing to other Laravel based frameworks, it's a greate advantage.
 Unlike other, this platform can be upgraded to latest version of Laravel, whenever there is a new update.Click here for the [Demo](http://demo.laflux.com/admin/dashboard).
 Default Username : demo@laflux.com, Password : 123456.

 ### Prerequisites